hriewe/emailEncryptor/README.md

 * More secure forms of encryption / choose from multiple different ciphers

 * Image support!
-(Distorting images to the point where no one can tell what they were)
+(Distorting images to the point where no one can tell what they were, and then reversing that inside the program)

 ### Update Notes
 * emailEncryptor now takes the encrypted string and reverses it before it sends the email.
 This adds another layer to the encryption and makes it a little harder to crack.